Abul Hossain (footballer): International career

 Abul represented the Bangladesh U19 team during both the 1977 and 1978 editions of the AFC Youth Championship.

 He made his debut for the team at the 1978 Asian Games held in Bangkok, Thailand.
 He was also part of the team at the 1980 AFC Asian Cup held in Kuwait.
 Abul was appointed vice-captain for the 1982 Asian Games held in New Delhi, India and captained the team during a 2–1 victory over Malaysia in the absence of original captain Abdul Motaleb.
 He captained the team at the 1983 Merdeka Tournament in Malaysia.
 He also represented the national team at the 1981, 1982, 1983 and 1987 editions of the President's Gold Cup in Dhaka.

 Coaching career

 In 1995, Abul completed coaching training in Sri Lanka and later became the assistant coach of Mohammedan SC.
 In 1998, Abul was appointed interim coach of Mohammedan, following the mid-season departure of Samir Shaker.
 He guided the club to a runners-up finish in the 1997–98 Dhaka Premier Division League.
-In 2001, he succeeded Pakir Ali as the club's head coach and, the following year, led the team to a domestic double by winning both the league and the Federation Cup title.
+In 2002, he succeeded Pakir Ali as the club's head coach and, in the same year, led the team to a domestic treble by winning the 2002 Dhaka Premier Division League, 2001–02 National League and the 2002 Federation Cup title.
 In 2003, his team finished runners-up in the National League, losing the final to Muktijoddha Sangsad KC at the Sher-e-Bangla National Stadium in front of 45,000 sepctators.
 He stepped down from his position in 2004 and relocated to the United States with his family.